imqueue/imqueue.com/tutorial/user-service.md

 ### Creating The Service

-Now we going to create the service, which will be a user service.
+Now we are going to create the service, which will be a user service.
 Simply run:

 ~~~bash
 imq service create user ./user
 ~~~

-If everything goes well we should have `./user` directory created containing all the files required and all dependencies installed.
+If everything goes well, we should have `./user` directory created, containing all the files required and all dependencies installed.

 ### Service Configuration

-We can test if it works simply running `npm run dev` command.
+We can test if it works by simply running `npm run dev` command.
 Be aware at this point that you need Redis running on your localhost and default port.
 If you have Redis running on another host:port, then before launching the service you need to change a configuration.